guptaachyut15/zerodha-clone-python/README.md

 # Zerodha Clone in Python

-This project initially began as a clone of Zerodha's limit order system, and has since evolved to include several backend features for a simplified stock trading platform.
+This project initially began as a clone of Zerodha's limit order system, and has since evolved to include several backend features for a simplified mock stock trading platform.

 ## Features